tscelsi/oddschaser-api-frontend/lib/docs/overview.md

 ##### How many sports are being scraped right now?

-We currently only scrape basketball data and will be limiting our API to only basketball data for the time being.
-Please reach out to us if you would like to see other sports added.
+We currently aren't scraping any real events to reduce server costs while there is no interest.
+If you're interested in using this API for live data, please reach out to us.

 ##### Contact us